Privacy Policy

 In the 12 months preceding the Last Updated date of this Privacy Policy, we have collected the following categories of personal information as defined by the CCPA:

-• Demographic information — biological sex and date of birth, collected during onboarding.
+- Demographic information — biological sex and year of birth, collected during onboarding.

-• Audio, electronic, or similar information — text transcripts of voice commands you issue to the App's voice entry feature, stored when the transcript is forwarded to our AI matching service or when you correct or report a suggested match (see Section 1.5).
+- Audio, electronic, or similar information — text transcripts of voice commands you issue to the App's voice entry feature, stored when the transcript is forwarded to our AI matching service or when you correct or report a suggested match (see Section 1.5); and the text of messages you send to the AI Coach, including any on-device voice transcriptions, stored as described in Section 1.12.
 Raw audio is not collected.

 7.3 Sensitive Personal Information (SPI)